mmistakes/minimal-mistakes/_posts/2022-05-26-free-monad.md

 This post was written for Scala 3, but the concepts work almost identically for Scala 2 if you replace [givens with implicits](/givens-vs-implicits/).

+If you want to see this article in video form, please watch below:

+{% include video id="lzlCjgRWPDU" provider="youtube" %}

 ## 1. Introduction

 In order to describe the Free monad, we need to understand what a Monad is.
 We've already written several approaches to it: